 MyAHS Connect offers a number of tools that clinicians can use to improve chronic disease management, functional status assessment and health maintenance.
 Some involve direct patient data capture (e.g., answers to questionnaires or entries to flowsheets) while others involve indirect data capture via interfaces to patients' medical devices (e.g., glucometers, oxygen saturation monitors).
 A few questionnaires and flowsheets are provided to patients by default.
 Others are explicitly "ordered" for activation within a particular patient's patient portal configuration.

 Connect Care has adopted a hybrid approach to laboratory result and test report release to patients via the MyAHS Connect portal.
-Most information is released immediately, as soon as it is reported and available to clinicians.
-Some tests (such as diagnostic imaging, cardiology and endoscopy reports) are released after a 5-working-day delay.
+Most information is released as soon as it is reported and available to clinicians, while some tests are released after a 5-working-day delay: